beccadax/SyntaxKit/README.md

 * Components: An array of rules to be applied.
 * OneLineCommentPrefix: A string that can be added to or removed from a line to comment it out.
 Used by `-[ASKSyntaxViewController toggleCommentForSelection:]`.
 * PreferredUTIs: An array of UTIs for file types this syntax is intended to handle.
 For example, an Objective-C syntax would specify public.objective-c-source as a preferred UTI.
 * CompatibleUTIs: An array of UTIs for file types this syntax can also handle, though perhaps not completely accurately.
-For example, and Objective-C syntax might specify public.c-source as a compatible UTI; Objective-C is very similar to C and it would be better than nothing, but a syntax specifically intended for C would be a better choice if available.
+For example, an Objective-C syntax might specify public.c-source as a compatible UTI; Objective-C is very similar to C and it would be better than nothing, but a syntax specifically intended for C would be a better choice if available.

 Syntaxes are stored in a folder called "Syntax Definitions".
 SyntaxKit will look for such a folder in three places: